microsoft/WhatTheHack/071-GitHubCopilot/Student/Challenge-00.md

 ## Introduction

-Thank you for participating in the GitHubCopilot What The Hack.
+Thank you for participating in the GitHub Copilot What The Hack.
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites